- Published on

 Now the app will not download anything through the mobile connection.

-There is another way to reduce data consumption:
+Another way to reduce Android Auto's data consumption:

-After this, the app will not be able to update itself and send data in the background, which will save a significant amount of data.
+After this, the app will not be able to update itself and send data in the background, which will significantly reduce data usage.

 To check how much Internet data is spent on your mobile device, use the Settings section.